andrew henderson menu

 Key information:

-Residence and citizenship path: You can secure residence by depositing from €500,000 to €5 million in a Monaco bank.
-Permanent residence is available after ten years, and then you could be eligible for citizenship.
+You can secure residence by depositing anything from €500,000 to €5 million in a Monaco bank.
+Permanent residence is available after ten years, after which you could be eligible for citizenship.

-In Monaco, you’ll trade high taxes for higher living costs.
+In Monaco, you’ll trade lower taxes for higher living costs.

 You’ll have to submit additional supporting documents, like proof of your bank deposit and any residencies you’ve held for the past five years.